cheptegei-create/team_profile_generator/README.md

 ## Usage

 Use inquirer from your command line to answer questions about your project.
-Follow video
+Follow video in the assets folder

 ![Demo Video](./assets/images/demo.gif.gif)